compgen-io/cmdline-tutorial/docs/cmd/common.md

 <h1>Common commands</h1>

 The command-line consists of a command-prompt and then output from the command.
+These are some of the more common commands you'll use when trying to navigate and work with a Unix/Linux server.

+Before you use these though, you should make sure that you understand some of these [Unix concepts](concepts.md).

 ## Navigating the file system

 Listing files in the current directory is performed using the `ls` command.
 `ls` has many options.
 By default, the sort order of the files is alphabetical, with capital letters first, then lowercase letters (A-Za-z).
 A few of the more common arguments are listed below.

+### Listing files

 Listing files in the current directory